T0nyX1ang/phase-10/README.md

 ## notice
 It's just a very raw version which hasn't finished.
 You can just play 1 phase and with less than 10 person on 1 computer!!!
+And it doesn't have a GUI version now.
 </br>More version will come soon!
 </br>Linux-version only!

+## version 0.0.6 updates
+- add phase 10 round 2 in this version
+- make set, run universal that don't need duplication
+- fix some bugs
+- rewrite and redesign some codes to change some of the orders in the program to display

 ## version 0.0.5 updates
 - fix loop display problem in phasing and hitting the card